 Injecting turkey breast with infused butter for ultimate flavor

-My initial concern was the amount of butter used in the injection and that it would make the roasted turkey breast taste too greasy.
+In this recipe a turkey breast is injected with butter infused with garlic and herbs.
+Did that make the meat taste greasy?
 Not at all!
 The butter made the lean meat taste extremely tender and moist, without greasiness.
-A lot of the butter will run off during baking, so there will be little left in the meat.
-However, the buttery juices at the bottom of the pan proved so flavorful and delicious that we couldn’t resist using them as a dip.
+Besides, a lot of the butter will run out to the bottom of the pan, before and during roasting, so there won’t be a whole lot left in the meat.
+However, the buttery juices at the bottom of the pan proved to be so flavorful and delicious that we couldn’t resist using it as a dipping sauce.

-The baking temperature of 325F was chosen on purpose.
+The oven roasting temperature of 325F was chosen on purpose.
 As I mentioned in my Tender and Moist Baked Chicken Breast post, I had experimented a lot before arriving at what I think is the optimal oven temperature for baking chicken breasts.
-Turkey breasts are not that much different and I use the same temperature for roasting turkey breasts.
-Same as with chicken breast meat, higher temperatures will dry out turkey breast meat.
-I would not go higher than 325 degrees.
-This temperature helps the meat retain its moisture and prevent it from drying out too quickly.
-Lower baking temperature is not substantially beneficial for oven roasting.
+Turkey breasts are not that much different and for them I use the same temperature.

 - 2 tsp kosher salt

 - In a microwave-safe bowl, combine the butter, 1 teaspoon of kosher salt, garlic, rosemary, pepper and thyme.